opnfv/functest/docs/userguide/index.rst

  |             |                   |             |
  +-------------+                   +-------------+

-This example can be considered as an "Hello World" example.
-It is the first basic example, it must work on any configuration.
+This scenario looks like the previous one but it includes the use of cloud-init.

 Tempest
 ^^^^^^^